 Via KaTeX server side, oh yes!

-Inline math is done with the dollar sign ($) insane macro shortcut:
+Inline math is done with the dollar sign (and block math is done with two or more dollar signs (

 which renders as: